 Try as he might, her husband Ralph always failed to convince Alice that he had provided her with the very latest in modern kitchen appliances.

-Neighbor Ed Norton delighted in raiding Alice's icebox between meals.
-I seem to recall him finding a layer cake once, but he could just as easily have found a roll of icebox cookie dough.
-Many housewives had their favorite icebox cookie recipes at the time when that classic television series was filmed.
+Neighbor Ed Norton delighted in raiding Alice's icebox between meals, much to Ralph's annoyance.
+I seem to recall Ed finding a layer cake once, but he could just as easily have found a roll of icebox cookie dough.

 Once, while playing outside with my cousin Barbara, the iceman arrived to install a fresh block of ice in the ice compartment.
-It was a sweltering hot day, and as he chipped the block to size on the tailgate of the ice truck, he kindly offered Barbara and me small chunks of frozen ice to suck on.
+It was a sweltering hot day, and as he chipped the block to size on the ice truck's tailgate, he kindly offered Barbara and me small chips of frozen ice to suck on.